 The following year, Barry Bauman founded the Chicago Conservation Center as a resource facility for the conservation of paintings, works of art on paper, objects, frames, murals, and textiles.
 The Center grew to become the largest private facility in America.
 Major projects included the conservation of 172 flood-damaged paintings for the Chicago Historical Society and, in a two-million dollar undertaking, the preservation of over 300 WPA and pre-WPA murals for the Chicago Public Schools.

 Bauman organized the national symposium, "Grant Writing, Fund Raising and Management Strategy for Conservation Programs."
 Speakers included representatives from the Institute for Museum Services, the National Endowment for the Arts, the National Endowment for the Humanities, and the J. Paul Getty Trust.
-He has reviewed conservation grants for both the Institute of Museum Services, the Getty Conservation Institute and has undertaken government-funded CAP/General Conservation Surveys for seventy-eight museums throughout America.
+He has reviewed conservation grants for both the Institute of Museum Services, the Getty Conservation Institute and has undertaken government-funded CAP/General Conservation Surveys for eighty-one museums throughout America.

 In January of 2004, Barry Bauman left the private sector to establish America's first national conservation laboratory dedicated to offering complimentary conservation services to museums and non-profit organizations.
 In 2014, he was awarded a Certificate of Recognition by Governor Scott Walker of Wisconsin for donating $250,000.00 in conservation services to the Wisconsin State Historical Society.
 He lives in River Forest, Illinois.